ByLiZhao/ByLiZhao.github.io/_posts/2023-04-20-Conversion-operators-considered-harmful.markdown

 tags: conversion_operator, conversion_constructor, overloading_resolution
 ---
-There are two ways to define a implicit conversion sequence in C++. (many people argue that the whole idea of implicit conversion in a programming langauge is bac.
+There are two ways to define a implicit conversion sequence in C++. (many people argue that the whole idea of implicit conversion in a programming langauge is bad.
 Let us put this aside for this post.)
 One is via a so called conversion operator.
 In any class `A`, if you define an operator in the form of `operator B()` or `operator B() const`, where `B` is a type, it defines an implicit conversion